 If you are going to enter writing awards or contests, make sure they are legitimate.
 Look into the publishing house or company’s previous awards and publications.
 Find out who is judging the award (this is an important step) and the cost to enter (some are free. but you usually have to pay a reading fee which is normally around the $5 – $25 mark).
 I avoid competitions where I’m required to buy books, pay a load of money, or am unsure about the reputation of the company or publishing house.

 My latest short story was chosen in the top three in the international Ruth Rendell awards.
 The judge of this award was Lynda La Plante who I was invited to meet at the awards ceremony in London.
 I couldn’t make the ceremony but I can’t tell you how excited I was that Lynda loves my story and knows who I am.
 I’ve now been commissioned by InterAct Stroke Support (through the Ruth Rendell Trust) to write another story to be read in hospitals throughout the UK by British actors.

-Dianne Gray lives on a sugar cane farm in rural Australia.
-When she’s not chasing snakes from the farmhouse or crocodiles from her yard, she’s writing.
-Dianne’s writing not only includes five cross-genre novels and a multitude of award-winning short stories, but she has also written articles for government websites and hosts a popular blog.
+Dianne’s writing not only includes five cross-genre novels and a multitude of award-winning short stories; she has also written articles for government websites and hosts a popular blog.
 She is currently updating her book of short stories and writing two novels.
 Why two novels at once?
 Dianne believes that working on two stories at the same time is the reason she never suffers from writer’s block.